justinjmueller/sbn_ml_cafmaker/README.md

 # Introduction
 CAF (Common Analysis Framework) files are used in SBN analyses either through the CAFAna framework or through various standalone projects.
 In either case, they are a common starting point for many analyzers.
 The standard pathway for making CAFs only includes reconstruction outputs which are available in the artROOT files after the final step of the reconstruction chain.

-The `lartpc_mlreco3d` package ([Github](https://github.com/DeepLearnPhysics/lartpc_mlreco3d)) implements an end-to-end reconstruction chain with a machine learning algorithms at the heart of point classification, clustering, and particle identification.
+The `SPINE` (Scalable Particle Imaging with Neural Embeddings) package ([Github](https://github.com/DeepLearnPhysics/spine)) implements an end-to-end reconstruction chain with a machine learning algorithms at the heart of point classification, clustering, and particle identification.
 The reconstruction chain uses LArCV files as input and produces HDF5 files with the outputs of the reconstruction.
 This necessarily takes place outside of the LArSoft ecosystem, so to make these reconstruction outputs available for analyzers requires a little extra work.

 # Overview of `sbn_ml_cafmaker`
 The `sbn_ml_cafmaker` package provides code for merging the ML reconstruction outputs into existing CAF files (enforcing event-by-event matching) and for producing standalone CAF files with only ML reconstruction outputs.